k21971/EvilHack/doc/evilhack-changelog.md

   of bone
 - Monsters will use a wand of undead turning directly against the player if they are Draugr or poly'd into an undead monster
+- Tweak to last commit (wand of undead turning vs player)